Terms of Business

 We reserve the right to retain certificates or other policy documents until payments due under the policy have been made.
 Facilities may be available for payment of premiums by instalments.
 Full details will be given when we discuss your insurance.
 If instalment facilities are used we may retain documents until we have received acceptance and/or payment from the finance provider.
 Where we retain documents we will provide details of your insurance cover.

 We are remunerated for our service by receiving a percentage of the insurance premium by way of commission or brokerage.
-Alternatively an agreed fee may be charged or in some circumstances a combination of a fee and brokerage. (any fees charged will be agreed in advance and clearly disclosed to you).
+Alternatively an agreed fee may be charged or in some circumstances a combination of a fee and brokerage (any fees charged will be agreed in advance and clearly disclosed to you).
 Brokerage and fees are earned for the policy period and we will be entitled to retain all fees and brokerage in respect of the full policy period in relation to policies placed by us.
-We may earn additional income from Insurers to reflect our efficiency and/or profitability.
+We may earn additional income from Premium Payment Agencies and from Insurers to reflect our efficiency and/or profitability.
 You are entitled, at any time, to request information regarding any commission, which we may have received as a result of placing your insurance business.

 We reserve the right to make charges in addition to any insurance premiums, for the arranging, amending, renewing and cancelling of any policy of insurance.
 Details of charges made will be declared in all correspondence with you.